 - How to hire an Angular developer?
 Complete guide

-Alright, we got a bit of theory, now let’s focus on practice and the top five key findings from the State of Frontend 2020 report.
+Alright, we got a bit of theory, now let’s focus on front-end technologies in practice and the top five key findings from the State of Frontend 2020 report.

 “It seems that next-generation reactive frameworks may soon rise as lean alternatives to the React ecosystem.
 And it all has much to do with the rising popularity of TypeScript”.

-It seems that it’s not a fading trend either.
+It seems that this front-end technology is not a fading trend either.

 3. No rain without AWS cloud

 According to the survey, Amazon Web Services turned out to be the most popular cloud provider with 38.7% of votes.
 Surprisingly, Google Cloud Platform (14.2%) and Microsoft Azure (11.5%) combined have fewer users than AWS.
 Even a fairly new solution – Netlify got a better result (23.3%).

 Yan Cui, who commented on the hosting aspect of the report, was expecting a variety of solutions.
 But what surprised him the most?